“Always refer to ‘artworks’ as exhibits. Do not use the term ‘artworks’ in any context.”

 3. Content restrictions

-Set boundaries for what the assistant can or cannot say:
+Set boundaries for what the agent can or cannot say:-

 Sensitive topics: Avoid prohibited subjects.
 For details, see the Safety Dashboard.